Complainant and Various (Bakery Case) Posted In: Case Law

 In a recent decision of the Workplace Relations Commission (WRC) it was found that a Dublin bakery did not discriminate by refusing to bake a cake containing the words, “gay marriage is a perversion of equality”.
 The man who placed the order with the bakery took a case under the Equal Status Acts after the decision in the Belfast case of Ashers bakery.
 The Court found Ashers bakery had discriminated against the customer by refusing to make a cake with a pro-gay-marriage message.

-The complainant in the instant case described the Ashers case as, what he believed to be, relevant case law with
+The complainant in the instant case described the Ashers case as, what he believed to be, relevant case law with the roles reversed.
+Further, he stated that he wanted to balance out the Asher’s bakery case, saying,

 Already a subscriber?